vdclab/vdclab-wiki/courses/BSC6459_Introduction_to_Bioinformatics.md

 - [Multialin](http://multalin.toulouse.inra.fr/multalin/)
 - [Compilation of MSA programs @EBI](https://www.ebi.ac.uk/jdispatcher/msa)

->Visualize alignments: http://www.ebi.ac.uk/Tools/msa/mview/  (Links to an external site.)Links to an external site.
+> Different tools can be used to edit alignments.
+[JalView](/visualization/data-visualization/Jalview) is a popular option.
+To isualize alignments this tool for EBI  http://www.ebi.ac.uk/Tools/msa/mview/  (Links to an external site.)Links to an external site.